 ΔVmix > 0

-The vapour pressure of solution in this case is always larger than that expected from ideal behaviour.
+The vapour pressure of the solution, in this case, is always larger than that expected from ideal behaviour.

 Non-ideal solutions exhibit negative deviations from Raoult’s law.